 Waiting in cash until share markets fall

-This article uses a case study to demonstrate the strategy of holding in cash and waiting for market opportunities (or volatility) before investing.
+This article uses a case study to demonstrate the strategy of holding in cash and waiting for share markets to fall (market opportunities/ volatility) before investing.
 It demonstrates the key benefits as well as consequences and urges clients to seek professional advice from a qualified financial planner.

 As any long-term share market investor knows, markets can go up and they can go down.
 While most people view a falling market as a bad thing, some investors see it as a buying opportunity.
 After all, it’s better to pay, say, $60 for a share after a market dip than $100 for the same share at the market peak.